 Published by Gavin Cameron

-I've been writing fiction since 2010, and some of my work has been published.
-This is a blog to talk about that writing, and speak to fellow authors.
+I've been writing fiction and poetry since 2010, and run two writers' groups.
+This is a blog to talk about that writing, and to speak to fellow authors.
 View all posts by Gavin Cameron